Aleks-dotcom/writeups/KillerQueen2021/Fufu/README.md

 0x56257ccda3a0:	0x0000000000000000	0x00000000000000f1
 ```

-after that I construct a payload that will use the uderflow to change the size of E to 0x21.
-But before that E will be freed into tcache 0x51. for the overflow I will use chunk F that I will allocat back from tcache 0xa0
+after that I construct a payload that will use the underflow to change the size of E to 0x21.
+But before that, E will be freed into tcache 0x51. for the overflow I will use chunk F that I will allocate back from tcache 0xa0

 ```
 payload = 0x80 * b'B' <--- 128 Bs to overflow char